semarchy/azure-template/README.md

 Parameters:
 * `--origin-resource-group`: The resource group from which the instance is cloned.
 The resource group specified in the `XDM_ORIGIN_RESOURCE_GROUP` environment variable is used by default.
 * `--destination-resource-group`: The resource group where the instance is cloned.
 The resource group specified in the `XDM_DESTINATION_RESOURCE_GROUP` environment variable is used by default.
+If the provided resource group exists, it is used, otherwise it is created by the script (requires the user who runs the script to have R/W privileges on resource groups).
 * `--instance-name`: The new instance name that will be used as prefix for resource names.
 The instance name specified in the `XDM_INSTANCE_NAME` environment variable is used by default.

 Optional Parameters: